SuperCoder-101/Raspberry-Pi-24-7-BeeCamera/README.md

 - https://github.com/motioneye-project/motioneye/tree/dev?tab=readme-ov-file#installation

 ## -  Final Thoughts
-I think this was a very fun project, as difficult as it was getting into it at first, it ended up not being so bad.
-At least that is now that I know how to do it.
-For anybody looking for a similar project that is cost-effective (free), this is definitely the project for you.
+This was a really fun project.
+It was tough to get started, especially with no prior Raspberry Pi experience, but once I figured things out, it wasn’t so bad.
+If you're looking for a low-cost (or free) DIY tech project, this one is worth trying.

-I also wanted to give a special thanks to my mentor, Joseph Rinehart.
-Without the resources and support from him and the USDA, I would not have been able to complete this project.
+Special thanks to my mentor, Joseph Rinehart — without his guidance and the support of the USDA, I wouldn’t have been able to complete this.